e-c-k-e-r/vall-e/docs/samplers.md

 ## Samplers

 When sampling, the output logits are picked for sampling according to the current inference mode.
-For the AR, only the last token (or last `causal_size` tokens) are used for sampling, while the NAR relies on the previous RVQ level's sequence to determine how many tokens to sample in parallel.
+For the AR, only the last token (or last `causal_size` tokens) are used for sampling, while the NAR relies on the previous sequence to determine how many tokens to sample in parallel.

 As the model is trained more, low temperatures are preferred over high temperatures for the AR, while greedy sampling is almost always preferred for the NAR.